HL7/fhircast-docs/input/pagecontent/2-10-1-ContentSharingFHIRcastMessaging.md

 FHIR resources are used to carry the information being shared.
 These resources are entries in the `Bundle` resource inside the `updates` key.
 One and only one `Bundle` SHALL be present in a `[FHIR resource]-update` request (see [FHIRcast Content Update Bundle](StructureDefinition-fhircast-content-update-bundle.html)).
 No resource SHALL appear multiple times in the update `Bundle`.

-Commonly all information is contained in an entry’s resource (i.e., information is passed by value).
+Commonly all information relevant to the update is contained in an entry’s resource (i.e., information is passed by value).
 For example, an `Observation` resource usually contains all information regarding that observation.
+Further implementer experimentation is needed for increased use of references to resources not part of the bundle.

 A key concept of the content sharing events is that the content is shared in a transactional manner.
 The diagram below shows a series of operations beginning with a `[FHIR resource]-open` request followed by three `[FHIR resource]-update` requests.
 The content in an anchor context is built up by the successive `[FHIR resource]-update` requests which contain only changes to the current state.
 These changes are propagated by the Hub to all Subscribers using `[FHIR resource]-update` events containing only the changes to be made.